 During the fall of the Romans, the Hohokam Indians were constructing the largest irrigation canal in North America.
 One of the most sophisticated irrigation networks ever created using pre-industrial technology, the Hohokam created 700 miles of canals by hand between 600-1450 AD in Arizona.

-According to the Federal Census of 2010, there are 565 federally-recognized Indian tribes.
-Additionally, there are at least 100 state recognized tribes.
+According to the Bureau of Indian Affairs, as of 2023, there are 574 federally-recognized Indian tribes.
+Additionally, there are at least 100 state-recognized tribes.

 The Fetterman Massacre, called the “Battle of the Hundred Slain” by the Indians, occurred in Wyoming in 1866.
 It was the Army’s worst defeat on the Great Plains until the disaster on the Little Big Horn nearly ten years later.